FedericoMontana/LLMTournaments/README.md

 Game ended.
 Final decisions: Claude - STEAL - $1000, ChatGPT - SPLIT - $0
 ```

-In the folder demos, I have examples and a 10 round game, these are the results (using $1000 as the full prize at each round)
+In the folder demos, I have examples and a 10 round game, these are the results
 ```
 +--------+-------------------+-----------------+----------------+--------------------+------------------+-----------------+
 |   Game | Claude Decision   | Claude Amount   | Claude Total   | ChatGPT Decision   | ChatGPT Amount   | ChatGPT Total   |